-Advisory teachers assign each student a locker for the storage of books, bags, and equipment.
+Lockers are available upon request.
+Requests can be made to advisory teachers.
 Locker issues should be reported to the advisory teacher.
 It is the student's responsibility to see that the locker is kept locked at all times and the combination not given to others.
 The school is not responsible for loss or theft of items from lockers.
 Hallway lockers and locker room lockers are the property of the school and are under the control of school personnel.
 Any locker may be searched by school personnel on suspicion of a threat to the health or safety of other students.
 Students observed using unassigned lockers will face disciplinary action.
 A \$5 fee will be assessed for a lock, and will be refunded at the end of the school year upon return of the lock.